MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-recovery-queuing-in-alwayson-availability-group.md

 ---
 title: Troubleshooting recovery queueing in an Always On availability group
-description: This article help you to troubleshoot problems that are related to recovery queueing in an Always On availability group. ms.date: 02/05/2023 ms.custom: sap:Availability Groups ms.prod: sql
+description: This article helps you to troubleshoot problems that are related to recovery queueing in an Always On availability group. ms.date: 02/08/2023 ms.custom: sap:Availability Groups ms.prod: sql
 author: padmajayaraman
 ms.author: v-jayaramanp
 ---

+# Troubleshooting recovery queueing in an Always On availability group

+This article provides resolutions to problems related to recovery queueing.

-# What is recovery queueing?
+## What is recovery queueing?

 Changes that are made to the primary replica in an availability group database are sent to all secondary replicas that are defined in the same availability group.
 After those changes arrive at the secondary replicas, they are first written to the transaction log file of the availability group database.
 Microsoft SQL Server then uses the *recovery* or *redo* operation to update the database files.